 I may be in hot water with the Young brothers for this, though they’re so busy they may not notice.
 But I feel like celebrating them.
 And not as the groovy boys they were to raise, but as the got it goin’ on men they are these days.

 The truth is, I’m thinking a lot about my three grown sons in my work this season.
-In a conversation with a colleague on no-holds-barred explorer types, I flash on Colin’s total lack of fear of taking physical risks from day one.
-All his cheerful, bloody emergency room visits.
-With a parent concerned about her child in the face of hardship, I recall Taylor’s “old soul” calm and personal values, clear from the time he was tiny.
-How they saw him through some tough times.
+In a conversation with a colleague on no-holds-barred explorer types, I flash on Colin’s total lack of fear of risk-taking from day one.
+All his cheerful emergency room visits.
+With a parent concerned about her child in the face of hardship, I recall how Taylor’s old soul calm and personal values ran the show from the time he was tiny.
 And with a client seeking creative clarity, I think about Aaron’s contemplative barrier-buster temperament from way back in his artist/athlete past.
-How determined he is to live it.

 My ability to really hear and see folks I’m with is hard won, and I was schooled in part while trying to “mold” the Young brothers.
 Eventually I understood that they’ve each always been who they are and always will be, because, well, that’s who they are.